scriptinator/CraftLicenses/payment.md

 ### Chargebacking

-Using PAYPAL or any other kind payment gateway to Chargeback will result in the player being banned from both the server and the SERVERNAME donation store.
+Using PAYPAL or any other kind payment gateway to chargeback, will result in the item being removed and the player being banned from both the server and the donation store.

 ### JUST DONATE: